-The Business School believes that strong links with industry are crucial in order to prepare you further for your chosen career.
+The School of Business and Finance believes that strong links with industry are crucial in order to prepare you further for your chosen career.
 To that effect, there are familiarisation, interviewing, mentoring, shadowing and placement opportunities with a number of large organisations such as Mercer.

 Jobs and further study

-You will have the potential to move on to a job working in the NHS or any other administrative position.
+- You will have the potential to move on to a job working in the NHS (as a Band Three Secretary/Administrator or Medical Secretary) or any other appropriate non-medical administrative position.

 Making an application